Also known simply as the fisher, the fisher cat is a forest-dwelling mammal found in the northern United States and Canada.

 However, fisher sightings have gradually begun to increase, probably because there is more regulation of trapping and reforestation of formerly abandoned farmland.

 At face value, fishers aren’t a threat.
 However, you don’t want to come into contact with it.
 They have sharp teeth and long claws, and are known for being extremely aggressive when they feel threatened.
-They can also prey on house cats, small dogs, and livestock.

 They can carry rabies, mange, fleas, and ticks, with rabies being one of the biggest and most direct threats to humans.
 If you are bitten by a fisher cat, rabies is a distinct possibility.